 Diagnosing Platelet Alloimmunization

 Once the diagnosis is suspected, the baby’s mother and father undergo blood testing.
 The parents’ blood samples are sent to a special laboratory where the platelet types of both individuals are determined using special genetic methods.
 The mother’s blood is checked for the presence of anti-platelet antibodies.
 Additionally, the mother’s blood is “mixed” with the father’s platelets to see if there is a reaction, which can also indicate the presence of anti-platelet antibody genes.
 The baby’s father’s zygosity can also be determined.
 There is a 72% chance the father is homozygous.
-If the father is found to be heterozygous, a blood test on the baby’s mother can be ordered to determine if the fetus has inherited the problem platelet antigen (50%).
+If the father is found to be heterozygous, a blood test on the baby’s mother can be ordered to determine if the fetus has inherited the problem platelet antigen, of which there is a 50% chance.

 Pregnancy With Platelet Alloimmunization